VisionVoyagerX/CBT/README.md

 ## Step 2: Download Datasets and Organize

 Download and extract the datasets, then organize them according to the specified file structure below.
-Ensure the file is placed in the same directory as the CBT project.
+Ensure the file is placed in the root directory of the CBT project.

 - GF2
     - train